 Responsibility for our anti-slavery initiatives is as follows:

-Our Group HR Manager has been appointed as the key contact for issues relating to modern slavery and human trafficking within our operations.
+Our Group Head of Human Resources is the key contact for issues relating to modern slavery and human trafficking within our operations.

-Our Purchasing Manager has been identified as the key contact for modern slavery and human trafficking within our supply chains.
+Our Head of Purchasing and Materials Management has been identified as the key contact for modern slavery and human trafficking within our supply chains and for carrying out the modern slavery and human trafficking risk analysis of suppliers.

-As part of our initiative to identify and mitigate risk, we undertake due diligence when considering taking on new suppliers and regularly review our existing suppliers’ base.
+As part of our initiative to identify and mitigate risk, we undertake due diligence when considering taking on new suppliers and periodically review our existing suppliers’ base.

 Our due diligence includes: